transloadit/uppy/README.md

 - [Uppy](https://uppy.io/docs/uppy/) — full list of options, methods, and events.
 - [Plugins](https://uppy.io/docs/plugins/) — list of Uppy plugins and their options
-- [Companion](https://uppy.io/docs/companion/) — setting up and running an Companion instance, which adds support for Instagram, Dropbox, Google Drive and remote urls
+- [Companion](https://uppy.io/docs/companion/) — setting up and running a Companion instance, which adds support for Instagram, Dropbox, Google Drive and remote urls
 - [React](https://uppy.io/docs/react/) — components to integrate Uppy UI plugins with React apps
 - [Architecture & Writing a Plugin](https://uppy.io/docs/writing-plugins/) — how to write a plugin for Uppy